BooleanCat/go-functional/README.md

 ## Show me

 Let's imagine you want to find the first 100 prime numbers.
-You could generate functional helpers for the `int` type like so:
+You can generate functional helpers for the `int` type like so:

 ```